 Two COSECSA countries were not represented in our study, notably Sudan and South Sudan; conversely, Rwanda was over-represented, undoubtedly due to the geographic location f the principal investigator.
 The accuracy of responses cannot be verified as the survey was carried out online.
 It involved a limited number of hospitals, namely 44, but given that COSECSA has 139 accredited hospitals this is a significant proportion.

-Conclusion
+Conclusion and recommendations

 The practice of laparoscopic surgery in the COSECSA region is currently limited.
 Common barriers to laparoscopic surgery include unaffordable services and consumables, unavailability of skilled surgeons, a lack of access to appropriate equipment, inaccessibility of CO2 and the need for maintenance of laparoscopic equipment.
-Policy makers and health actors need to implement health policies that fund laparoscopic services, in order to make them accessible and affordable for the deprived population in Sub Saharan countries.
-COSECSA should integrate the practice and training of laparoscopic surgery into their surgical training curriculum.
+Considering the above issues, the best initial targets for intervention to improve access to laparoscopy in these countries will be the following:

+1. Capacity building in terms of surgical workforce, including surgeons, anesthesiologists, nurses and biomedical engineers by creating specific laparoscopic training programs and a progressive integration of laparoscopic training in existing postgraduate surgical studies but also in the routine surgical practice

+2. Policy makers and hospital administrators should put in place innovation and adaptation strategies to support the practice of laparoscopy by creating a collaborative framework with manufacturers and pharmaceutical companies to facilitate the acquisition of low-cost laparoscopic equipment, instruments and consumables to allow affordable access to services but also a clear plan for the maintenance of medical equipment.

+3. Awareness of the procedure by the public or patients could also be a driver for the policy makers if there is demand for the service.

+These strategies may improve patient acceptance of laparoscopic procedures and encourage surgeons to adopt laparoscopic practice.

 Comments to Figures and Tables